 Myopia is a common eye condition, seen mainly in children and young adults.
-Also known as near- or short-sightedness, myopia means you can see up close, but struggle to see long distances.
+Also known as near or short-sightedness, myopia means you can see up close, but struggle to see long distances.

 In the last few decades, the rates of myopia have been increasing at a staggering rate.
-It is predicted by the year 2050, half the world’s population will be short-sighted.
+It is predicted that by the year 2050, half the world’s population will be short-sighted.
 Although the exact cause is unknown, many eye doctors believe the overuse of smartphones and computers could be a leading factor.

 If an adult develops myopia, it is typically a mild condition that progresses slowly.
-However, if a child is diagnosed in the early vunerable years of development, the condition can progress rapidly if untreated and cause long-term damaging effects of their adult eyesight.
+However, if a child is diagnosed in the early vulnerable years of development, the condition can progress rapidly if untreated and cause long-term damaging effects of their adult eyesight.

 Because myopia is a progressive condition which is associated with a higher risk of eye disease, it’s important to catch it as early as possible and start a prevention plan straight away.

 World-recognised researchers have conducted extensive studies into how we can slow down or stop the progression of myopia.
 This is called Myopia Control.

 Correcting the myopia with basic glasses